 Several years ago, the School Board eliminated mandatory school-wide fundraising.
 There are still occasions that a class or school-sponsored group will hold a fundraising event.
 These events will help defray the cost of a given activity or generate funds for a specific project.
 The principal must approve all fundraising efforts.
-There are opportunities such as escript, United Way, etc. where families can designate St. Patrick School as the beneficiary of specific funds.
-We would hope parents, grandparents, and friends of St. Patrick would continue to keep the school in mind when participating in these types of programs.
+There opportunities such are SmileAmazon.com, etc. where families can designate St. Patrick School as the beneficiary of specific funds.
+We would hope parents, grandparents, and friends of